Guiri922/Trominos/README.md

 After that, the code gives 4 boards with 4 holes in it, but 3 of those 4 holes are aligned to form another trinomio, so it put it, after that it join all the boards and returns the list of Trinomios for fulling that board.

+## IMPORTANT
+I'm aware is not the most readable code, and I have plans to refactor some parts to make it easier to read.